ChaofanTao/FAT_Quantization/README.md

 |4 bit / 4 bit |  70.5 | 74.1 |69.2 |
 |3 bit / 3 bit | 69.0  | 73.2 |62.8 |

-The performance may has small variation (+- 0.2) in different times of experiments due to different random seeds.

 ## License
 FAT_Quantization is released under MIT License.